CentEAP/eap-build/readme.md

 You may want to build it without a checkout :

     docker build --tag hasalex/eap-build --file docker/Dockerfile-centos git@github.com:hasalex/eap-build.git

+You may choose

+* a specific version of JDK (default is 11, other valid value is 1.8.0 on centos),
+* a version of eap to build (default is empty AKA newest) :

+    docker build --tag hasalex/eap-build:7.3.9_jdk8 --build-arg JDK_VERSION=8 --build-arg EAP_VERSION=7.3.9 --file docker/Dockerfile-debian .

 You may also test the build on *FreeBSD* with Vagrant :